Why Do Companies Implement SAP Systems?

 - Clear definition of project roles and responsibilities;

-During Explore stage, you are expected to perform a fit-to-standard analysis to validate the solution functionality listed in the project scope and to confirm that the business requirements can be met.
+During the exploration stage, you are expected to perform a fit-to-standard analysis to validate the solution functionality listed in the project scope and to confirm that the business requirements can be met.

-The Fit-to-Standard analysis is scheduled as a series of workshops with SAP consultants and fosters a productive discussion about validating the predefined scenarios, outlined earlier and explore additional enhancements/configurations that may be required.
-Learn more about this stage .
+The Fit-to-Standard analysis is scheduled as a series of workshops with SAP consultants and fosters a productive discussion about validating the predefined scenarios, outlined earlier and exploring additional enhancements/configurations that may be required.
+Learn more about this stage here.

-The next activities typically take place during this stage:
+The next activities typically take place during this stage of the project lifecycle:

-- Configure the solution in the quality environment using Agile iterations and the backlog created during the Explore phase;
+- Configure the solution in the quality environment using Agile iterations and the backlog created during the exploration phase;

 - Make sure that the solution process have been configured to meet your business requirements;